 Why choose American Heart Association programs?

 The American Heart Association’s courses are cutting-edge in terms of its evidence-based content, and uses a well-tested methodology that can dramatically improve both the learning and retention of life saving skills.

 CERTIFICATION CARD QUESTIONS

 When will I receive my certification card?

-If you have pre-registered, RESQ will distribute course completion cards at the conclusion of all courses.
-If you have not pre-registered, RESQ will mail your card the next business day.
+If you have pre-registered, RESQ will email certification cards before the end of the next business day.
+If you have not pre-registered, RESQ will email your card after payment has been received.